musq/www/content/posts/iitd-fatal-liability.md

 - All HTTP requests must automatically be redirected to HTTPS.
 - The servers should also be set up with HSTS enabled, so that all of the IITD resources are only available over HTTPS.
-- Since [SHA1](https://shattered.io) and [MD5 aren't secure]
+- Fingerprints --- Since [SHA1](https://shattered.io) and [MD5 aren't
+secure]
 (https://security.stackexchange.com/questions/19906/is-md5-considered-insecure)
-, SHA2 should be used instead, for fingerprints.
+, SHA2 should be used instead.
 - Everyone in the IITD campus should be informed about the risks associated with using an insecure connection.